 WHAT WE DO

-Through partnerships with numerous city-run and non-profit shelters, Art Start conducts creative arts workshops five days a week with youth and families experiencing homelessness and navigating the juvenile justice system.
-From bucket drumming, building a 20- foot Chinese dragon, writing a song, choreographing a dance, painting a self-portrait or playing in a band, Art Start recognizes the obstacles keeping these youth from seeking out extracurricular outlets for their creative energy.
+Through partnerships with numerous city and nonprofit social service agencies, Art Start conducts creative arts workshops up to five days a week with youth and families experiencing homelessness and navigating the juvenile justice system.
+From bucket drumming, painting a mural, writing and recording a song, choreographing a dance, drawing a self-portrait or planting a vegetable garden, Art Start recognizes the possible barriers keeping Art Start youth from seeking out extracurricular outlets for their creative energy.
 Art Start brings our youth a unique formula that’s fluid and adaptive, yet focused and consistent.

-Workshops are led by Art Start staff and a team of committed volunteers who focus on building trusting relationships with the youth.
+Workshops are led by Art Start staff and a team of committed volunteer mentors who focus on building trusting relationships with youth.
 Art Start believes that each individual has an autonomous and creative spirit which is inherently healing and liberating.
 We strive to create a safe and creative space where youth voices are centered and where collaboration between youth participants and mentors is encouraged and celebrated.

 Frank and Ruth E Caruso Foundation

 Homes for the Homeless